JafarAli-SHO/SubDomainNiNja/README.md

 Install the require libraries using the command
 # pip install requests tldextract argparse logging
 # Usage
-# Add virustotal and security trails api key to the script
+Add virustotal and security trails api key to the script in the def main () function
 # Python3 SubDomainNiNja -d target_domain
 for recursively subdomain enumerantion use -r default is 1
 # Python3 SubDomainNiNja -d target_domain -r 2